About

 Yeah, I am big nerd at heart! (and I love being one)

 I am committed to being a lifelong learner.
-I have a stack of unread books at all times.
+I have a stack of “to be read” books at all times.
 Currently, I am:

-In my Advanced year of Somatic Experiencing® Practitioner (SEP) training (having completed Beginning and Intermediate levels I, II, & III).
+In my Advanced year of Somatic Experiencing® Practitioner (SEP) training (having completed Beginning levels I, II, and III, and Intermediate levels I, II, & III).

 Outside the Office